 - Have four (4) officers (President, Vice President, Treasurer, and Safety/Travel) willing to dedicate time and effort into effectively and efficiently running club operation.

-- Demonstrate proficient club leadership, including proper submission of paperwork and meeting other requirements of the Sport Club Program (returning clubs only).
+- Demonstrate proficient club leadership, including proper submission of paperwork and meeting other requirements of the Sport Clubs Program (returning clubs only).

 - Have proper transition materials to help new club leadership function efficiently and effectively (returning clubs only).

-Applications for admission to the Sport Club Program are available in the Sport Club Office and are reviewed on an on-going basis.
-An organization may apply for membership in the Sport Club Program a maximum of two times per academic year.
+Applications for admission to the Sport Clubs Program are available in the Sport Clubs Office and are reviewed on an on-going basis.
+An organization may apply for membership in the Sport Clubs Program a maximum of two times per academic year.
 A recognized student organization must be admitted by predetermined deadlines to become eligible for specific budget allocations.

-Additional reasons for an organization not gaining or regaining admittance into Sport Club Program include but are not limited to:
+Additional reasons for an organization not gaining or regaining admittance into Sport Clubs Program include but are not limited to: